galopago/misistemote/ESP32CAM_PROTO_83x58mm/README.md

 ![MODULE](assets/img/horizontal.jpg)

-Image sensor is placed in the area designed for camera lenses
+Image sensor sees through the transparent enclosure

 ![MODULE](assets/img/sensor.jpg)

-On the back of the PCB there is enough free space for a bigger battery or additional electronics.
+Female headers used to raise the image sensor as close to the case as possible.
+There is now some free space for additional electronics.

 ![MODULE](assets/img/space.jpg)